James-Muthama-Mailu/Customer-Insight-AI/README.md

    ```

 ## License
 This project is licensed under the MIT License.
-See the <a href="license.txt">License</a> file for details.
+See the <a href="MIT_license.txt">License</a> file for details.

 This project is licensed under the Apache License.
-See the <a href="license_1.txt">License</a> file for details.
+See the <a href="Apache_license.txt">License</a> file for details.

 This project is licensed under the BSD-3-Clause License.
-See the <a href="license_2.txt">License</a> file for details.

-This project is licensed under the Server Side Public License (SSPL).
-See the <a href="license_3.txt">License</a> file for details.
+See the <a href="BSD_3-Clause_license.txt">License</a> file for details.

 For any issues or contributions, feel free to reach out via the GitHub repository (https://github.com/James-Muthama/CustomerInsightAI/) or email (jamesmuthaiks@gmail.com)